Why I made run graphs content-addressed

 Content addressing is the idea that the identity of a piece of data is derived from its content, not from where it lives or when it was created.
 Git does this with commits.
 IPFS does it with files. opentine does it with agent steps.

-In opentine, every Step has an ID that's the hash of its inputs, model configuration, and tool setup.
+In opentine, every Step has an ID that's the hash of its immutable payload: parent links, kind, inputs, outputs, model/tool metadata, and errors.
+Timestamps, duration, and cost are recorded, but they are not part of the step ID.
 This seemingly simple decision has profound implications.

-The implementation is straightforward: opentine uses SHA-256 over a canonical msgspec-serialized representation of the step's inputs.
-The hash is computed before execution starts, so we can check the cache before making any API calls.
+The implementation is straightforward: opentine uses SHA-256 over a canonical JSON-compatible representation of the step's immutable payload.
+The hash is computed from the data that defines step identity, so shared graph prefixes can be reused precisely.

 This is the same principle that makes git fast and reliable — just applied to agent runs instead of source code.